jmydde/jamesm.blog/content/music-production/my-hardware-software.md

 ### u-he
 Berlin-based audio software company u-he was founded in 2001 by Urs Heckmann
 - [Diva](https://u-he.com/products/diva/)

+### UJAM
+[UJAM](https://www.ujam.com/) is a German company that develops music software with a focus on making music production easier and more accessible.
+They create virtual instruments (VSTs) and effects plugins that are designed to be intuitive and user-friendly, even for beginners.
+- [Beatmaker Bundle](https://www.ujam.com/beatmaker/) - a collection of virtual drum instruments, each focused on a specific genre of electronic music.
+Here's a breakdown of the instruments included:
+  - BERSERK: Heavy and energetic drums for Dubstep, Drum & Bass, and Trap.
+  - CIRCUITS: Electronic drums perfect for Synthwave, Retro Electro, and Cyberpunk.
+  - DOPE: Classic Hip-Hop drums with a focus on boom-bap and old-school vibes.
+  - EDEN: Drums for EDM, House, and Trance, offering driving rhythms and euphoric sounds.
+  - GLORY: Cinematic drums designed for trailers, soundtracks, and intense scores.
+  - HYPE: High-energy drums for Trap, Moombahton, and other urban genres.
+  - HUSTLE: Modern Trap drums with hard-hitting sounds and intricate patterns.
+  - IDOL: K-Pop focused drums with a blend of electronic and acoustic elements.
+  - KANDY: Upbeat and playful drums for Future Bass, Kawaii, and other cheerful genres.
+  - NEMESIS: Dark and industrial drums for Metal, Cyberpunk, and darker electronic music.
+  - RICO: Latin-inspired drums with infectious rhythms and vibrant percussion.
+  - VICE: 80s inspired drums with retro sounds and classic grooves.
+  - VOID: Ambient and atmospheric drums for Electronica, Chillwave, and Downtempo.

 ### UVI
 UVI is a developer of software instruments, effects and soundware, leveraging leading-edge research and design to create unique, expressive tools for musicians and audio professionals